IXCHIQ® Chikungunya Vaccine (VLA1553) Clinical Trials, Dosage, Efficacy, Indication, Side Effects

 IXCHIQ Vaccine Dosage

-VLA1553 is administered intramuscularly.
-At clinical trial centers in Illinois and Alabama, U.S., healthy volunteers aged 18–45 years were randomly assigned (1:1:2) to one of three escalating groups (low dose 3·2 × 10^3 per 0·1 mL; medium dose 3·2 × 10^4 per 1 mL; or high dose 3·2 × 10^5 50% tissue culture infection dose per 1 mL) and received a single-shot immunization on day 0.
-Individuals in all groups were revaccinated with the highest dose on either months 6 or 12 and followed for 28 days after revaccination.
+VLA1553 is administered intramuscularly with a single dose.
+At clinical trial centers in Illinois and Alabama, U.S., healthy volunteers aged 18–45 years were randomly assigned (1:1:2) to one of three escalating groups (low dose 3·2 × 10^3 per 0·1 mL; medium dose 3·2 × 10^4 per 1 mL; or high-dose 3·2 × 10^5 50% tissue culture infection dose per 1 mL) and received a single-shot immunization on day 0.
+Individuals in all groups were revaccinated with the highest dose at either month 6 or 12 and followed for 28 days after revaccination.

 IXCHIQ Vaccine Contraindications

-IXCHIQ® should not be given to individuals who have a weakened immune system due to medications used for hematologic and solid tumors, on chemotherapy, history of congenital immunodeficiency, long-term immunosuppressive therapy, or patients with HIV infection who are severely immunocompromised.
-Individuals with a history of a severe allergic reaction to any vaccine component.
+IXCHIQ® should not be given to individuals who have a weakened immune system due to medications used for hematologic and solid tumors, are on chemotherapy, have a history of congenital immunodeficiency, are under long-term immunosuppressive therapy, or have an HIV infection and are severely immunocompromised—individuals with a history of a severe allergic reaction to any vaccine component.

 IXCHIQ Vaccine Warnings